Almost contact 5-folds are contact: Surgery and good ace fibrations

-Let $(f,B,C)$ be an almost contact pencil on $(M,\xi,\omega)$.
+Let $(f,B,C)$ be a good almost contact pencil on $(M,\xi,\omega)$.
 The map $f$ does not define a smooth fibration on $M$ for two reasons: it is not defined on $B$ and there exist critical fibres.
 The former failure can be avoided if we change the domain manifold $M$, i.e. $f$ can be defined on a suitable closed manifold $\widetilde{M}$ obtained from $M$ by a specific surgery procedure.
+Let us introduce three pieces of terminology.

 \begin{definition} An almost contact Lefschetz fibration is an almost contact pencil $(f,B,C)$ with $B=\emptyset$.
 A contact Lefschetz fibration is a contact pencil $(f,B,C)$ with $B=\emptyset$. \end{definition}